Returning Veterans Exemption

 Please Note: This exemption may be received in addition to any of the other exemptions.

-- By printing and mailing the Returning Veteran Exemption Application to our office
+- By printing and mailing the Returning Veteran Exemption Application and any copies of supporting documents to our office

 If your exemption application is approved, the exemption will be applied by the Treasurer to the second installment property tax bill you receive in the summer.